aimee-mcneil-melville/ToDo-Full-Stack/README.md

 *From the command line*

 - Create a Heroku app with `heroku apps:create NAME_OF_YOUR_APP`.
+  - If you would like to use this deployment for your WD07 assessment, please include your first name (or another identifier, e.g. nickname) in the app name.
   - This will create an app on Heroku from your terminal, and automatically add it as a remote in your local repo.
 Run `git remote -v` in your terminal to see this.

 *Or, from heroku.com*